-The coverscreen lists the following people living in the household as HU or HU/CS and not included in the FU.
-For HU person: Please explain the situation and why they are not included in the FU.
-For HU/CS persons: Tell us how these two FUs are related and the Sample ID of each HU/CS person.
+The coverscreen lists the following people living in the household as HU or

+HUCS and not included in the FU.
+Please verify and explain the situation.
+For

+HU people, explain why they are not included in the FU.
+For HUCS, tell us how these two FUs are related and the Sample ID of these HUCS people.